cloudmine/qlik-servercode-prod/README.md

 # Qlik Servercode

 This repository is designed to supply a CloudMine endpoint that the Qlik system can use to more easily consume CloudMine data.
+The snippet will take an app's *Application Level* data, and return an array of information, as opposed to a key -> value JSON object.

 ##Overview